Pseudo-Rehearsal: Achieving Deep Reinforcement Learning without Catastrophic Forgetting

 \subsection{Further Evaluating RePR}

 In this section, RePR is further evaluated through a number of conditions.
 Firstly, the $PR$ condition represents an ablation study investigating the importance of the dual memory system.
-Consequently, the $PR$ condition is identical to the $RePR$ condition without a dual memory system, such that a single DQN learns the new task with the standard DQN loss function (Equation~\ref{dqn-loss}), while retaining information with the pseudo-rehearsal loss function (Equation~\ref{pr-loss}).
-The $DGDMN$ condition represents an implementation of DGDMN.
-DGDMN was proposed for sequential image classification and therefore, significant changes were necessary to allow the model to learn reinforcement tasks.
+Consequently, the $PR$ condition is identical to the $RePR$ condition without a dual memory system.
+In Fig.~\ref{main-results}, the $PR$ condition demonstrates poorer results compared to the $RePR$ condition along with slower convergence times for learning the new task.
+This shows that combining pseudo-rehearsal with a dual memory model, as we have done in RePR, is beneficial for learning the new task.

+The $DGDMN$ condition represents an implementation of the DGDMN.
+This network was proposed for sequential image classification and therefore, significant changes were necessary to allow the model to learn reinforcement tasks.
 These changes made our DGDMN implementation similar to RePR, except for the presence of a separate GAN in the STM system which DGDMN teaches to generate data representative of the new task.
 This GAN generates the data used to train the LTM system on the new task.
-The memory efficiency of RePR is investigated with the $reh\text{-}limit$ condition.
-This condition is identical to the $reh$ condition, except that the number of items stored and used in rehearsal is limited to the number of items which could be stored using the same memory allocation size as used by RePR's generative network.
-Finally, RePR is compared to rehearsal on an extended sequence of Atari 2600 games.
-These conditions learn the sequence Road Runner, Boxing, James Bond, Pong, Atlantis and Qbert while retaining either the Q-values or policy function with rehearsal or RePR.
-These conditions are referred to as $reh\text{-}extend$, $RePR\text{-}extend$, $reh\text{-}extend\text{-}policy$ and $RePR\text{-}extend\text{-}policy$.
+The $DGDMN$ condition also demonstrates poorer results compared to the $RePR$ condition.
+The most evident difference between these conditions was DGDMN's inability to completely transfer new tasks to its long-term DQN using items generated by its STM system.
+More specifically, the DGDMN's long-term DQN could learn the new tasks Boxing and James Bond to approximately half the performance of RePR.
+To be consistent with the other conditions tested, the STM system's networks were copied to the LTM system after learning the first task.
+Because of this, the LTM system learnt the first task with real data (not data generated from the short-term GAN) and thus, did not struggle to learn the first task Road Runner.